False evidence: 303 Creative LLC v. Elenis

-The 303 Creative LLC v.
-Elenis case was decided by the Supreme Court of the United States on June 30, 2023.
+303 Creative LLC v.
+Elenis was decided by the Supreme Court of the United States on June 30, 2023.
 In this case, the defendants filed false evidence with their appeal to the U.S. Supreme Court.
 The false evidence was claimed by the defendant to have been a request for a gay wedding site that was submitted to the defendant's web site.
-The web site request was claimed to have been submitted on the afternoon of Sept.
-21, 2016; this was after 10th Circuit found in favor of the State of Colorado (July 26, 2021), but before the defendant filed an appeal to the US Supreme Court (September 24, 2021).
-In an article by The New Republic, reporter Melissa Gira Grant found that the contact information in the false evidence was a real person, but they had never submitted a request to 303 Creative, and in fact, they were already married, and not gay.
+The web site request was claimed to have been submitted on the afternoon of September 21, 2016; this was after the 10th Circuit found in favor of the State of Colorado (July 26, 2021), but before the defendant filed an appeal to the US Supreme Court (September 24, 2021).
+In an article in The New Republic, reporter Melissa Gira Grant found that the contact information in the false evidence was a real person, but they had never submitted a request to 303 Creative, and in fact, they were already married, and not gay.
 The lawyers for Colorado said the evidence was irrelevant to the case, and neither the majority opinion nor the dissent of the Supreme Court ruling mentioned the false evidence.
 Although the defendant submitted the request as evidence, they claim to have no knowledge of whether the request was real, using the claim of a web site submission as plausible deniability.
 Further, the defendant claimed fear that responding to the request to see if it was valid might result in the state of Colorado suing her.

 Biden v.
 Nebraska

-The Biden v.
-Nebraska case was decided by the Supreme Court of the United States on June 30, 2023.
+Biden v.
+Nebraska was decided by the Supreme Court of the United States on June 30, 2023.
 The case was related to the forgiveness of federal student loans by the Biden administration that was challenged by multiple states.
 Much of this case hinged on a claim that the Missouri Higher Education Loan Authority (MOHELA) would be financially harmed by the student loan forgiveness.
 However, internal documents from the MOHELA show that it did not file the suit, made no claim of financial harm, and had nothing to do with the case.
 The evidence submitted by the Missouri Attorney General was a fabrication that MOHELA did not participate in.
 Despite the reporting that the evidence of financial harm to MOHELA was false, the U.S. Supreme Court ruled against the Biden administration.